vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 onions played some role, even though it's now four days since I had them.

+## Twenty days later (2024-08-07)

+This day seemed to be great, so I think my intuition of the previous day being the beginning of a turnaround was correct.

+* My breath hold numbers were back to normal.
+Exercise-wise the only unusual thing is that I couldn't fully close the 150 lb with my left hand (the right hand was fine).
+I tried a few times later in the day and was only able to close it once.
+Occasional inability to close the 150 lb with one hand is not unusual, and it may be unrelated to the topic of this document.

+* I noticed abdominal issues for a smaller fraction of the day, and most of the time I did, the pain level was a 0 (i.e., not getting in my way).

+* I also had way less of burping, flatulence, and stomach rumble through the day (though I had more flatulence in the morning prior to bowel movement).

+* I was high on energy and in my general spirits.

+I'm currently inclining to the hypothesis that this is a FODMAP issue, with the initial trigger being peas and sauerkraut after overexertion (these foods are tolerated by me under normal circumstances, but not under the overexertion circumstances), and the reason for the recent brief regression being the Kitava meal that included onions.

+My plan is to gently resume lentils, peas, and sauerkraut at low doses while closely monitoring symptoms.

 ## Current learnings

 I've been updating [best practices around abdominal